PratikDeshmane07/Project3/README.md

 1. What is the most common price range for restaurants in NYC?
 	- Chart Type: Polar chart
 1. Which cuisine is most dominant in the NYC area?
-	- Chart Type: Top 10 donut chart (Italian dominant at around 32%)
+	- Chart Type: Donut chart
 1. Are fine-dining restaurants more prevalent in certain neighborhoods?
 	- Chart Type: Radar chart
 1. How does the number of restaurants for each type of cuisine correlate with the total volume of ratings they've received in NYC?